kpathakota/kpathakota.github.io/_posts/2025-04-24-technical-program-ooda.md

 As you navigate your next technical program, consider not just what you're building, but how your team observes, orients, decides, and acts.
 The quality of those loops—their speed, coherence, and learning capacity—may be the most important meta-process you manage.

 The technical leader who masters this rhythm gains what Boyd called "operating inside the opponent's OODA Loop"—the ability to adapt and evolve faster than the problems you face.
 In the accelerating landscape of technology, there may be no greater competitive advantage.

+### Acknowledgements

+H/t to Venkatesh Rao (https://contraptions.venkateshrao.com/) for introducing me to the OODA loop concept.
+Also, [this vital thesis](/assets/pdf/OODA-Loop-Ideas.pdf) preserves a large body of work from Colonel Boyd.